back to top

 issubset()

-This method is used to check the first set is the subset of the second set.
+This method is used to check whether the first set is a subset of the second set.
 If all the elements in the first set are present in the second set, it returns True; otherwise, False.

 Syntax: